 We also recognize the importance of established industry relationships to secure the types of long-term commitments needed to drive MT.
 These commitments include the sharing of sensitive business data, altered product planning, and ultimately changing supply chain dynamics.
 The IOUs can bring these relationships to bear to drive MTIs but stand to be far less effective in doing so if not administering the initiatives.
 Non-IOU PAs can bring local or regional perspectives to hard-to-reach markets and pilot programs that have potential to scale.
 The existing Joint Cooperation Memos provide a foundation into which coordinated MTI roles can be readily incorporated.
 The Existing PAs also have established relationships with the 3Ps likely to propose, design, and implement MTIs.
-These companies have been willing and able to offer insights and opportunities for EE initiatives because the IOUs have respected 3P intellectual property and 3Ps have treated IOU data with care.
+These companies have been willing and able to offer insights and opportunities for EE initiatives because the IOUs have respected 3P intellectual property, and 3Ps have treated IOU data with care.
 These mutually beneficial feedback loops would be even more important when establishing MT Plans.

 By bringing to bear organized resources across EE Portfolios, building effective industry and national partnerships, and executing programs and evaluations with 3P support, the Existing PAs have shown the capacity to transform important markets.
 California’s lighting programs have played a major role in transforming lighting from incandescent technology to energy efficient fluorescent products, and more recently to high-quality LEDs that meet future iterations of Title 20.
 California’s new construction programs help ensure the construction builder workforce is prepared for successful adoption of advancing building codes, which enables C&S advocacy efforts that support successful Title 24 advancements leading to Zero Net Energy.
 Through a partnership with ENERGY STAR®, the Retail Products Platform has expanded to 12 states, 14 PAs, and six major retailers and buying groups.
 This national effort (the ENERGY STAR Retail Products Platform or ESRPP) was initiated by PG&E and NEEA.
 In the absence of an MT framework, many of these programs have achieved MT milestones despite lacking a mechanism to recognize benefits and therefore often at low TRC.
-With a California MT framework, existing PAs would have the tools they need to more purposefully pursue dedicated and holistic MTIs and the resource portfolio could be better focused on achieving immediate cost-effective savings and transitioning to the IRP.
+With a California MT framework, existing PAs would have the tools they need to more purposefully pursue dedicated and holistic MTIs, and the resource portfolio could be better focused on achieving immediate cost-effective savings and transitioning to the IRP.

 We believe a California MT portfolio administered by the Existing PAs would benefit from robust stakeholder engagement, transparent decision-making, and external expert advice where needed.
 We have taken care to balance the need for open, transparent processes, with the need for timely decision-making and respect for 3P intellectual property.